rasoolsomji/django-security/README.md

 #### Further detail:
 [OWASP](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF))
 #### Implementation:
+Since Django 1.6 you can change the setting `CSRF_COOKIE_HTTPONLY` to `True`.
+This prevents the CSRF cookie from being read by client-side javascript.

 Since Django 1.11, you can change the setting `CSRF_USE_SESSIONS` to `True`.

 Alternatively or for older versions, you can shorten the expiry of the cookie, as of Django 1.7 this is done with the setting `CSRF_COOKIE_AGE`.
 You can also try writing custom middleware which regenerates the CSRF-token on a per-request basis.

 #### Things to note:
+- Setting the CSRF token to a shorter expiry may annoy users, as any form they leave in the background for a while or load from a bookmark will fail.
+- If an attacker can access your cookies via javascript you are probably in a lot more trouble than a CSRF attack (eg [XSS](https://owasp.org/www-community/attacks/xss/)).
+The 'CS' part of CSRF makes it clear that this vulnerability is mainly about stopping 'Cross-Site' attacks, not ones where the attacker already has access to your domain via javascript.
 - As Django's own documentation states:
 >Storing the CSRF token in a cookie (Django’s default) is safe, but storing it in the session is common practice in other web frameworks and therefore sometimes demanded by security auditors.
-- Setting the CSRF token to a shorter expiry may annoy users, as any form they leave in the background for a while or load from a bookmark will fail.

 [Back to top](#top)